-Am I saying that without love you can’t make macaroons?
-No, but without love you’ll never be happy at anything.
-It doesn’t matter if you’re making macaroons or deep space probes.
+Am I saying that without love you can’t make macarons?
+No, of course not, but without love you’ll never be happy at anything.
+It doesn’t matter if you’re making macarons or deep space probes.
 Ultimately, you will fail, and the failure should not come as a surprise.
-This is why we never produced even one macaroon and my cupboard is full of grape seed powder.
+This is why we never produced even one macaron and my cupboard is full of grape seed powder.

 So, what did I do with all the time that was freed up when we ended Robert & Brevet?
 I started a blog, of course.

 Haven’t had enough?
 Go to Robert Brancatelli.
 Bottom photo by Meli Di Rocco from Pexels.
 The Brancatelli Blog is a proud member of The Free Media Alliance.
 This post is dedicated to Antoine Brevet.

 Gotta have a gimmick Rob!
 Look what Rube Goldberg acomplished back in the day…

 Robert, I relate too well.
 But…you started a blog and from my reading and enjoyment, I say you are doing what you love.